Applications are sought for a fully funded Research Studentship (PhD) in the School of Computing Science and Digital Media

 Duration and Funding

-The duration of project will be up to 36 months, commencing in February 2020.
-The studentshipcovers both tuition fees (at Home/EU or International level) and a tax-free stipend of £15,000 per annum.
+The duration of project will be up to 36 months duration, commencing in August 2020.
+The studentship is funded by Robert Gordon University (RGU), Aberdeen and covers both tuition fees (at Home/EU or International level) and a tax-free stipend of £14,777 per annum.

-Applicants should have a very good BSc (Honours) (First or Upper Second class) degree or a Master degree (with Distinction or Merit) in Computing Science or related discipline.
+Applicants should have a very good Honors degree or a Masters at Distinction level in Computing Science or related discipline.

 Essential Knowledge and Experience:

-- Knowledge of 3D Graphics at undergraduate level;
+- 3D Graphic and user centered design knowledge at undergraduate level;

-- Programming skills in C++, Unity (or Unreal engine) and C# for Unity (or C++ for Unreal);
+- Programming Skills on C++, Unity (or Unreal engine) and C# for Unity (or C++ for Unreal);

 - Android System Development;

-Applicants should have good personal and communication skills, strong professionalism and integrity, and be capable of working on their own initiative.
+Applicants should have good personal and communication skills, strong professionalism and integrity and be confident working on their own initiative.

-Applications should be emailed to Kate Lines at email@example.com by 12 noon on Monday 25th November 2019.
-The applications should consist of a covering letter or personal statement of interest, and a CV.
+Applications should be emailed to Kate Lines at email@example.com by 12 noon on Sunday, 31 May 2020.
+The applications should consist of a covering letter or personal statement of interest, and CV.
 Further information such as passport details or transcripts may be requested during the short-listing stage.
-Interviews (which may include a short practical test) are expected to take place from 29th November 2019.